progressivis/progressivis/doc/custom_modules.md

 `@process_slot` specifies that when the input slot "table" contains updated or deleted items (not created ones), the method `reset(self) -> None` should be called.
 This method is defined on line 23.
 The simplest strategy to use when an input table is modified is to restart the work from the beginning, forgetting the current "max" value.

-The `@run_if_any` decorator specifies that the `run_step` method can be run when any if the input slots has new data. the `@run_if_all` method means that the `run_step` method can only run when all the input slots have new data.
+The `@run_if_any` decorator specifies that the `run_step` method can be run when any of the input slots have new data.
+The `@run_if_all` method means that the `run_step` method can only run when all the input slots have new data.
 For most modules, the first is used.
-A few modules who perform operations in parallel between their input slots, such as binary operators, need the latter.
+A few modules that perform operations in parallel between their input slots, such as binary operators, need the latter.

 The `hint_type` parameter specifies that this input slot can be parameterized using a sequence of strings.
 Concretely, all the connections made with slots of type "PTable" can be parameterized with a list of column names.
 We discuss these slot parameters in [slot hints](#slot_hints).